Caput Succedaneum in a Newborn

 What are the causes of caput succedaneum?

 Most typically, caput succedaneum is the result of excess pressure to the infant’s head during birth.
 This pressure can come from the vaginal wall and uterine pressure.
-Or in some unfortunate cases, from doctors when they use a vacuum to help the infant come out.
+And in some unfortunate cases, when doctors use a vacuum to help the infant come out.
 Sometimes, this results in medical malpractice cases.
-(When the doctor is negligent.)
+(When the baby’s doctor is negligent.)

 How do doctors deal with caput succedaneum?

 In most cases, doctors say there’s no need to treat the caput succedaneum.
 It typically gets better without interference.
-Usually caput succedaneum doesn’t cause big problems.
+Usually, caput succedaneum doesn’t cause big problems in the labor and delivery process, or after.
 It’ll likely go away after a few days, give or take.
 That said, in some rare cases, it can cause jaundice.
 This can be dangerous.
 If your baby is harmed and you think the doctor was negligent, speak with a medical malpractice attorney right away.

 What are the symptoms of caput succedaneum?